 How to Brush (Gradual Introduction)

-Tip: You don't need to brush the inner surfaces.
-Cats' rough tongues do a reasonable job on the inside.
-Focus on the outer (cheek-facing) surfaces.
+You don't need to brush the inner surfaces.
+Cats' rough tongues do a reasonable job on the inside, so concentrate on the outer, cheek-facing surfaces.

 Weekly: Dental Check